sapcc/go-makefile-maker/README.md

 You usually want something like `make && sudo make install PREFIX=/usr/local`.

+### MacOS

+MacOS ships very old versions of GNU awk, GNU coreutils and GNU findutils.
+To make our lives easier, we use on Darwin the g prefixes variant on Darwin and end users are expected to install them via brew.

 ## Usage

 Put a `Makefile.maker.yaml` file in your Git repository's root directory, then run the following to generate Makefile and GitHub workflows: